Doug Insole Pavilion, The Cloudfm County Ground, New Writtle Street, Chelmsford, CM2 0PG.

 Fee includes lunch and refreshments.

-6 EMDR Association UK&I CPD points applied for.
+6 EMDR Association UK&I CPD points.

 The EMDR Association’s East Anglia group is delighted to welcome our very own Derek Farrell, former Association President and international expert on all things EMDR, for a classic regional networking day with a special focus on working with what he terms Unspoken Trauma.

 Derek will spend the morning at this new venue for us, Chelmsford’s cricket ground, taking us through the standard, structured EMDR approach for clients who can’t or aren’t ready to share specific and often intimate details of what happened to them.”

 Certain trauma experiences have ‘no voice’,” says Derek, “often when traumas involve deep-rooted shame, or fear of retribution”.

 The workshop will outline some of the key components of ‘unspoken trauma’, relating for example to child abuse, gender-based violence, conflict, atrocities and human rights violations.

 Derek will share with us country case studies including Cambodia, Myanmar, Pakistan, Lebanon and Iraq, as well as individual narratives.